bnhovde/ES2015-talk/README.md

 I’m gonna be talking primarily about ES6 today.
 About the "new" features and how to put them into practice and benefit from them.

+> Q: How many of you are using ES6 today?
+> Q: And how many of you are

 I'll also touch on ES7 and even 8 if there’s time.

 My goal here today is that you all go away knowing more than you do now, maybe see something you like and can take and put into your product or hobby project.